ddarnold/Online_Tutoring_Platform_Documentation/README.md

 cd ../frontend 					# go into backend root directory npm install						# Install dependencies npm start						# Start the development server

-# Or if you have IntelliJ you can open the backend project and run it using Shift + F10
 ```
 10. Voila!
 spring is on localhost:8080, try http://localhost:8080/sample for example